Antigen presentation from malaria infected liver cells – identifying better CD8+ T cell antigens

 Senior Immunologist and Insectary Manager

 While traditional vaccination with heat-killed or attenuated vaccines has proved highly effective against pathogens controlled by neutralising antibodies, no vaccine has yet been licensed against pathogens in which cell mediated immunity plays an important role.
 Viral vaccines have shown a remarkable capacity to induce and boost T cells responses and are therefore the primary focus for our development of vaccines against malaria, influenza and tuberculosis.
-The ability of Adenovirus vectors to induce both T cells and antibodies, and more recently for emerging and re-emerging diseases.
+The ability of Adenovirus vectors to induce both T cells and antibodies, has prompted their use as a vaccine platform for use against emerging and re-emerging diseases.

 Following completion of my PhD studies at the University of Sydney investigating CD4+ T cell activation, I joined the Jenner Institute in 2006 to apply my knowledge of T cells to study the immune response induced by viral vectored vaccines.
 Over the years I have investigated molecular adjuvants, vaccination regimens, new Adenovirus vectors and compared vaccine platforms for their ability to induce and boost the immune response, whilst also testing the efficacy of these vaccines in various disease models.
 The translational focus of the Jenner Institute has enabled me to follow these approaches from the early preclinical studies through to human clinical trials.